Matsakha Community Engagement

 - Spiritual nourishment to the community

-- Use my leadership skills to guide people into achieving their aspiration
+- Use my leadership skills to guide people to their aspiration

 - Organize formal groups in the community